 - The experience of the surgeon.
 As you might suspect, the training and background of your surgeon will also play a role.
 Education and training for a plastic surgeon is expensive, so qualified plastic surgeons are both skilled and rare.
 Additionally, as a plastic surgeon gains more experience, they can justify charging more for their work; it tends to produce much better results and be inherently less risky.
-Generally speaking, the “better” your plastic surgeon is, the more expensive the procedure will be.
+Generally speaking, the “better” your plastic surgeon is, the more expensive the average surgeon fees for the procedure will be.

 - Access to facilities.
 In most cases, you’ll be responsible for paying a fee to access a surgical facility, separate from your surgeon’s fee.
 The rate you pay will depend on the quality and prestige of that facility.

 - Anesthesia-related fees.
 Anesthesiologist fees are typically treated as a separate charge, though your surgeon or facility will likely have authority in determining your anesthesiologist.

 - Physical location.
 As you can probably guess, plastic surgery procedures vary in cost depending on your geographic area.
 Prices in densely populated urban areas tend to be higher than those in sparsely populated rural areas, though plastic surgeons also tend to be more common in the former.
 You may be able to find a better price by shopping around, and looking at options in different areas.